learn-co-curriculum/hs-advanced-web-design-teachers-guide-bootstrap/README.md

 	+ Be open to their feedback - And REMEMBER people are commenting on your work and not on YOU as a person - donâ€™t take it personally.

-<a href='https://learn.co/lessons/hs-advanced-web-design-teachers-guide-bootstrap' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-advanced-web-design-teachers-guide-bootstrap' title='SWABATs'>SWABATs</a> on Learn.co and start learning to code for free.</p>